hyperoslo/playbook/YOU_GOT_HIRED.md

 Once we find an apartment, we'll cover the security deposit.
 We can also arrange to pay the rent out of your paycheck, since you might not have a bank account of your own just yet.

+### Where do I put my money?

+Not only do we get to have fun and build great things, but people are also giving us money for doing it!
+You'll want a place to put yours.
+Like your mattress.
+But preferably a bank account.

+To get an account with a Norwegian bank, you'll need a national ID number.
+To get that, you'll need to register with the Norwegian tax authority.
+It sounds complicated, but really it's pretty straightforward; we'll schedule an appointment with them together and bring your passport and employment contract.
+If you're from a country outside of the Schengen zone and had to apply for a residence permit, we'll bring that, too.

+You'll get your national ID number a few weeks later.
+When you do, the bank and you will be cool and they'll let you open an account with them.
+We'll go see them together, too.